sokenny/cabify/WIP_README.md

 As general guidelines, **take into account the following aspects:**

 - Feel free to add as many comments as you'd like.
 We know this is an open debate, but in this case, we'd rather understand why you did certain things, so be explicit about it, explaining what trade offs you had to do and why some things are included and others are left out.
 - Deliver production ready code.
 This can be a bit ambiguous, and we don't want you to stress about it.
-As we said, deliver something that you'd be comfortable with having in your production environment.
+As we said, deliver something that you'd be comfortable with having in your production environment, taking into account the whole development workflow.
 - Your solution should be scalable, so build your code in a way that can be easy to grow and easy to add new functionality.
 - You're free to add any UX/UI improvements you might consider, even though we'll focus on the requested features.
 - As stated before, feel free to ask anything you have doubts about, act as a product owner.